alecgao066/CARP3D/README.md

 # CARP3D
-Triage of 3D pathology data via 2.5D multiple-instance learning to guide pathologist assessments The codes will be publicly available upon publication.
+## Triage of 3D pathology data via 2.5D multiple-instance learning to guide pathologist assessments.

+The codes will be publicly available upon publication.